24th to 28th June: Swallow Yachts Raid

 The forecast for Thursday through to Friday morning was for easterly gales.
 Sailing was not going to be possible, so Lara had arranged tickets for the Eden Project for the Thursday.
 It really is spectacular and well worth a visit.
 However we were there when it was relatively quiet – I would not like to go there in the holiday season!

-It was still blowing hard on Friday morning when we were due to sail to Pandora Inn for lunch/cream tea.
-We used the two RIBs to go there by water to give a chance to look at the conditions.
+Given the weather a later start was planned for Friday morning and I walked along the shore towards Falmouth exploring the “private” quays (see photos below).
+At Mylor it was still blowing hard and I took some photos on the pontoons.
+We were due to sail to Pandora Inn for lunch/cream tea and we used the two RIBs to go there by water to give a chance to look at the conditions.
 On the way out we passed a yacht which had dragged its mooring and ended up on the rocks – which we reported to the coastguard.
 Mylor Harbour later recovered it.

 I drove back to Southampton on the Saturday having discovered that the Greenbank Hotel don’t serve breakfast until 9am at weekends – I’d have left earlier had I known!